-All you have to do is go to the Coralogix Settings, and under “Threat discovery” define the IP fields you like to track for security threats.
+All you have to do is go to the Coralogix Settings, and under “Data Enrichment”, in the “Security Enrichment” section, define the IP fields you like to track for security threats.

 If you don’t have your IP fields set or your data isn’t JSON formatted, you can use Coralogix’s Rules Engine to extract the IP addresses which lay in your log records using the “Extract” rule which gives you the option to use Regex and extract a single value without having to parse your entire log record.